 List is made up of a variety of people, including Forrest J Ackerman and Edward Hibbert.While this isn't a list of all male literary agents, it does answer the questions "Who are the most famous male literary agents?" and "Who are the best male literary agents?"

-Edward Hibbert is an American-born English actor and literary agent.
+Edward Hibbert (born 9 September 1955) is an English-American actor, voice actor and literary agent.
 He played Gil Chesterton in the TV series Frasier.
-He is also the voice of Zazu in The Lion King II: Simba’s Pride and The Lion King 1½, replacing Rowan Atkinson. ...more on Wikipedia
+He also voiced Zazu in both The Lion King II: Simba's Pride and The Lion King 1½. ...more on Wikipedia

-Birthplace: Long Island, New York, USAsee more on Edward Hibbert
+Birthplace: Long Island, New York, United States of Americasee more on Edward Hibbert

 Age: Dec. at 92 (1916-2008)

-Birthplace: Los Angeles, USA, Californiasee more on Forrest J Ackerman
+Birthplace: Los Angeles, California, United States of Americasee more on Forrest J Ackerman

 Peter Cox is the best-selling English author of more than 20 books, including You Don't Need Meat, was the first chief executive of the Vegetarian Society and is now a literary agent working in London and New York. ...more on Wikipedia

-Birthplace: New York City, New York, United States of Americasee more on Bernie Weintraub
+Birthplace: New York City, New Yorksee more on Bernie Weintraub